 On February 22, 2024, the Company announced that it exercised its right to purchase the state and federal mining claims that have previously been subject to a 20-year lease on what is known as the Tolovana Gold Property in Alaska by making a payment of US\$655,260.
-The Tolovana Gold Property was leased by a third party and later assigned to Freegold, which assumed all the Seller's obligations under the lease, including annual lease payments.
+A third party leased the Tolovana Gold Property and later assigned it to Freegold, which assumed all the Seller's obligations under the lease, including annual lease payments.
 The property was subject to a sliding scale NSR under the lease.
 The Tolovana exercise eliminates the NSR under the lease and further solidifies Freegold's land position.